 Tailgating can be an all-day affair, so be on the offense when it comes to keeping food and fans safe.
 Be sure to follow these tips for a safe and delicious tailgate!

-Maintain Zone Coverage: The “Danger Zone” for perishable foods is between 40° and 140°F. Keep hot foods hot (above 140°F) and cold foods cold (below 40°F).
+The “Danger Zone” for perishable foods is between 40°F and 140°F. Keep hot foods hot (above 140°F) and cold foods cold (below 40°F).
 Use insulated coolers with plenty of ice packs to both transport and store food.
 Make sure raw meat and poultry are wrapped securely and separately to prevent their juices from mixing with ready-to-eat foods.

-The Team is Warming Up and So Should the Food: It’s important to cook foods to a proper internal temperature, but it’s equally important to keep food hot after cooking!
+It’s important to cook foods to a proper internal temperature, but it’s equally important to keep food hot after cooking!
 Bring a slow cooker or warming tray to your tailgate to ensure sure your hot dishes are kept at 140°F or above.
 To be on the safe side, bring a food thermometer to your tailgate!

 Perishable foods should be stored at 40°F or below and should not be left sitting out for longer than two hours (or one hour if the temperature outside is above 90°F).
 Better yet, keep them on ice if possible and don’t set food out until you’re ready to feast!